 Similar Problems Appear Across Many Products

 Teams will frequently consider their product a “special case.”
 In actuality, many applications can be found within the same boundary as those that came before them in terms of the same sign-up, checkout, and permission processes that often create friction for customers when interacting with multiple product offerings.
-By considering how other teams have defined those key events, teams can learn about their failures or successes in regard to reducing confusion and making the process easier for their customers.
+By considering how other teams have defined those key events, teams can learn about their failures or successes in reducing confusion and making the process easier for their customers.

 Clear Examples Reduce Long Debates